 Some Early Families of Snow Hill, Wilcox County, Alabama

 Wilcox County lies a short distance north of the Federal Road, the only viable route from Georgia into south Alabama between about 1807 and the 1830s.
-Lands directly along the Federal Road in what are now Butler and Lowndes Counties attracted earlier settlement, but in the early 1820s famililes from Georgia and the Carolinas began moving into Wilcox County.
+Lands directly along the Federal Road in what are now Butler and Lowndes Counties attracted earlier settlement, but in the early 1820s families from Georgia and the Carolinas began moving into Wilcox County.

-After the Civil War, a railroad line was laid south of the village, and all business activity at Snow Hill shifted to the railroad station located about four miles to the southwest.
+After the Civil War, a railroad line was laid south of the village, and business activity at Snow Hill shifted to the railroad station about four miles to the southwest.
 The original village became known as "Old Snow Hill," while the community that formed around the station adopted the name Snow Hill.
 More recently, the area's commercial center moved to the town of Furman, located about one mile south of Old Snow Hill.1

 Notes: